ncherro/oauth-poc/ruby/README.md

 ## To do

-- Refresh tokens
-- Guard /me and /company with auth checks
+- ~~Guard /me and /company with auth checks~~
+- Use flash messages
+- Demo refresh tokens
 - Write tests